 Stay 3 nights in Queenstown.

-In the evening get your holiday started and relive the elegance of turn-of-the-century travel with a cruise aboard the vintage steamship TSS Earnslaw, the only coal fired passenger carrying vessel still operating in the southern hemisphere.
+In the evening, relive the elegance of turn-of-the-century travel with a cruise aboard the vintage steamship TSS Earnslaw, the only coal fired passenger carrying vessel still operating in the southern hemisphere.
 Step aboard – watch the stokers fueling the fireboxes and hear the hiss of the steam engines working as the TSS Earnslaw takes you on a nostalgic cruise over beautiful Lake Wakatipu to Walter Peak High Country Farm where you will enjoy a stunning evening meal.
-An entertaining after dinner farm show provides a glimpse into high country farming life.
-Then on your return cruise, relax with a drink from the bar or join a fun sing-along with the ship’s pianist.
+After that, an entertaining after dinner farm show provides a glimpse into high country farming life.
+Finally, on your return cruise, relax with a drink from the bar or join a fun sing-along with the ship’s pianist.

 In the afternoon take the magical Te Anau Glowworm Caves Tour.
 Explore a mysterious underground world of rushing water before drifting in silent darkness beneath the luminous shimmer of thousands of glowworms.
 Your Te Anau Glowworm Cave adventure begins with a cruise across beautiful Lake Te Anau on board the catamaran Luminosa to the western side of the lake.
 On arrival there is time to view the interesting displays at Cavern House before your friendly guides accompany you underground in small groups.
 As you explore by path and small boat, your senses will be overwhelmed.
 In this mysterious underground world discover fossils and rock formations, and view rushing waterfalls and whirlpools.
 Learn how the caves are still being carved out by the incredible and relentless power of nature, before gliding through silent darkness to the glowworm grotto.
 The delicate incandescence of thousands of tiny glowworms is a magical sight!

 Travel time Te Anau to Manapouri – 30 minutes (each way)